ksmonkey123/steamTrains/README.md

  - **Steam Locomotive**: A locomotive powered by *steam barrels* or *superheated steam barrels*
  - **Steam Barrel**: Fill barrels with 500 units of steam with a temperature of at least 165 degrees.
  - **Superheated Steam Barrel**: Fill barrels with 500 units of steam with a temperature of at least 500 degrees.
  - **Steam-Steam Heat Exchange** (chemical plant recipe): Mix superheated steam with water to cool it.
 While cooling it will increase in volume at a ratio of 6:19.
-A single heat exchanger can supply 3 chemical plants.

  ## Balancing